philfrei/AudioCue/README.md

 on 11/10/2017, can be imported into other IDEs.
 If run, the .jar file executes a program that demonstrates the real time capabilities.]_

+## Maven alternative

+A Maven-based alternative is now available.
+The project has been split into two parts.
+For the core tool, see [AudioCue-maven](https://github.com/philfrei/AudioCue-maven), and for the supporting demonstration code, see [audiocue-demo](https://github.com/philfrei/audiocue-demo).

 ## Usage

     // Simple case example ("fire-and-forget" playback):